rjkoepp/dwf-books-and-courses/docs/reference/sql/pg-exercises.md

 <Tabs>
 <TabItem value='question' label='Question'>

 You want to print out a list of all of the facilities and their cost to members.
 How would you retrieve a list of only facility names and costs?
+Order does not matter.

 </TabItem>
 <TabItem value='expectedResult' label='Expected Result'>